bsepage/des/README.md

 The files usr/plaintext3.txt and usr/plaintext4.txt should give the same output, and you should observe the additionnal padding in usr/plaintext4.txt.

 # Additional notes

+**Warning**: This code is provided as-is.
+It is intended for research and educational purpose only.
+You are responsible for protecting yourself, your property and data, and others from any risks caused by this project.

 The current version of the project has been validated against memory leaks as follows
 - valgrind --tool=memcheck --leak-check=yes --show-reachable=yes --num-callers=20 --track-fds=yes ./bin/des